torproject/onionbalance/docs/v2/design.rst

 descriptor is used to prepopulate the introduction point set.
 The management server regularly polls the HSDir system for a descriptor for each of its instances.
 Currently polling occurs every 10 minutes.
-This polling period can be tuned for hidden services with shorter or longer lasting introduction points.
+This polling period can be tuned for onion services with shorter or longer lasting introduction points.

 When the management server receives a new descriptor from the HSDir